beejjorgensen/bgc/src/bgc_part_0100_boilerplate.md

 command line tools.

 There are a lot of compilers out there, and virtually all of them will work for this book.
-And for those not in the know, a C++ compiler will compile most C code, so it'll work for the purposes of this guide.
+And a C++ compiler will compile a lot of (but not all!)
+C code.
+Best use a proper C compiler if you can.

 ## Official Homepage